ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 s1 := MyStruct{ 1, 2 }
 ```

-If a field is not initialized, it defaults to it's zero value:
+If a field is not initialized, it defaults to its zero value:
 ```go
 s1 := MyStruct{}
 s1.x // => 0